Spice Girls' Geri Halliwell Welcomes Her Second Child

 Congrats to Ginger Spice!

-Geri Halliwell, who rose to fame as a member of the Spice Girls, has welcomed her second child, a baby boy.
+Geri Halliwell, who rose to fame as a member of the Spice Girls, has welcomed her second child, a baby boy named Montague George Hector Horner.
 This is her first baby with husband Christian Horner.

 The 44-year-old singer and TV personality, who also goes by married name Geri Horner, announced the happy news on Twitter Saturday.